 To replace your SSN card, go your nearest SSA office and bring a valid, unexpired ID (as mentioned in previous paragraphs).
 The interview will only last a few minutes and if your local office isn't one of the busier ones, you'll be in and out in less than 10 minutes.
 Remember, you can only request your SSN at the most three times a year and only allowed to have ten replacement cards in your lifetime (change of names, marriages, adoptions, and divorces do not count against the ten limit).

-Update--Possibly Apply Online For a Replacement Social Security Card
+Update: Possibly Apply Online For a Replacement Social Security Card

-If your State of Residence is listed at SSA.gov and you have a valid driver's license from that State, are a U.S. citizen over 18 years old and not changing your name, you may be able to apply online at SSA.gov.
+If your State of Residence is listed at SSA.gov and you have a valid driver's license from that State, are a U.S. citizen over 18 years old, and are not changing your name, you may be able to apply online at SSA.gov.
 This is a way for you to avoid long lines and a drive.